Business For Good Podcast

 Wouldn't that be a great

-Alex Gomez-Ortigoza Aguirre: thing?
+Axel Gomez-Ortigoza Aguirre: thing?
 The paper came out like.
 Last week or two weeks ago about, about that, basically the mushroom that can degrade has enzymes.
 Before Japanese had discovered this bacteria that lived in, in the landfill that also eat plastic.
 The problem is the efficiency at which you need to do it.

 So that it makes sense to make a growth media from plastic.
 I think that's where the, the thing will be the efficiency of the enzyme.